Category: Rap music

 MEXIKODRO – Still Goin The EP

 MexikoDro, the producer who, together with his Beat Plugz colleagues, created plugg, returns to his roots.
 Stepping up to the mic, he successfully revisits the motivational trap music of its early days.
-Except that after all these years, that same motivation has changed in nature: the veteran’s aspiration now is to live a straight, sober, ordinary life, harboring no illusions about anything.
+Except that after all these years, that same motivation has changed in nature: the veteran’s aspiration now is to live a sober, ordinary life, harboring no illusions about anything.

 JOHN GLACIER – Like A Ribbon